'Embarked'].value_counts() df[

 ohe_rf = make_pipeline(oe_cats, rf) oe_rf

-Then, we’ll cross-validate each Pipeline using all features.
+Then, we’ll cross-validate each Pipeline

-%time cross_val_score(ohe_rf, census_X, census_y, cv=5, scoring='accuracy').mean()
+%time cross_val_score(ohe_rf, census_X, census_y, cv=5, \

-CPU times: user 39.7 s, sys: 302 ms, total: 40 s
+CPU times: user 38.3 s, sys: 336 ms, total: 38.6 s

-Wall time: 5.82 s
+Wall time: 5.75 s

 0.8260513856992514

-%time cross_val_score(oe_rf, census_X, census_y, cv=5, scoring='accuracy').mean()
+%time cross_val_score(oe_rf, census_X, census_y, cv=5, \

-CPU times: user 6.38 s, sys: 302 ms, total: 6.68 s
+CPU times: user 6.17 s, sys: 299 ms, total: 6.47 s

-Wall time: 1.54 s
+Wall time: 1.47 s

 0.8245362761024548

-We can see that the accuracies are about the same for the OneHotEncoder Pipeline (0.826) and the OrdinalEncoder Pipeline (0.825), even though we were using the OrdinalEncoder on nominal features, which would normally be considered improper.
+We can see that the accuracies are about the same for the OneHotEncoder

 How can this be?
-Well, because of how decision trees recursively split features, the random forest model can approximately learn the relationships present in categorical features even when they’re encoded as single columns with OrdinalEncoder.
+Well, because of how decision trees recursively split features, the random forest model can approximately learn the relationships present in categorical features even when they’re encoded as single columns with OrdinalEncoder

-It’s also worth noting that the OrdinalEncoder Pipeline is significantly faster than the OneHotEncoder Pipeline, which is due to the much smaller feature set created by the OrdinalEncoder.
+due to the much smaller feature set created by the OrdinalEncoder

-One final variation that we can try is to use the OneHotEncoder for all features except for education.
-And since education is actually an ordinal feature, we can use the OrdinalEncoder with it and define the category ordering.
+for all features except for education.
+And since education is actually an ordinal feature, we can use the OrdinalEncoder

 Here are the education categories.